Totally Enclosed Fan Cooled (TEFC) motors are rampant and frequent winding burnouts need immediate stopping.

 - Simplest, loss proof, most effective and near zero cost cover

-- The cover effectively prevents dust fall on the motor; hence, no dust fills the inter fins paths.
-Thus, vanishes a near impossible recurring and never done inter fins cleaning tasks
+- The cover effectively prevents dust fall on the motor; hence, no dust filled fin-gaps.
+Thus, vanishes a near impossible recurring cleaning task

-- In addition, high velocity airflow over bare painted metal and consequent high cooling rates keep the windings cooler than design
+- In addition, high velocity airflow over bare metal, increases heat transfer coefficients i.e., increases the motor and windings cooling better than design

-- Hence, vanished winding burnouts, remarkably boosted on stream hours, production and product quality
+- Hence, vanished winding burnouts, remarkably boosted on stream hours and production gain

 Author: S. Raghava Chari